 To understand the experiences and attitudes of university affiliates who had reused their password, we conducted a survey.
-Our extended version [56] includes the survey instrument.
+The survey instrument can be found in Appendix E.

 The ITS research contact emailed a survey invitation to a sample of 1,495 university affiliates whose current or recent (within the last three years) password we had guessed correctly.
 We preferentially sampled users who were current students or employees whose current password we had guessed.
 After finishing the survey, respondents received a \$10 Amazon gift voucher forwarded by the ITS research contact.